-Do you want to cruise around the town at your leisure time? – Longboard is the solution for you.
+Do you want to cruise around the town in your leisure time? – Longboard is the solution for you.

 Are you going to use the board at skateparks only or only looking for performing different tricks like kickflips, ollie, grinding, etc? – Buy a skateboard then.

-Do you want to ride on the bench or small curbs? – Skateboard is the solution.
+Do you want to ride on the bench or on small curbs? – Skateboard is the solution.

 Deciding between longboard and skateboard should be a piece of cake for you now.

-Both of them have their own set of spec and application.
+Both of them have their own set of specs and applications.

 So it all depends on personal preference, body structure, and most importantly the purpose of riding.

 Both longboard and skateboard have their own supporters.
 But if you are a complete beginner you got to take a decision based on the above-discussed parameters.